Florida Appeals Court: Car Dealership “Waived” Right To Compel Arbitration In FDUTPA Case

 Consult With an Experienced FDUTPA Lawyer in Southeastern Florida.

 At Pike & Lustig, LLP, our West Palm Beach FDUTPA attorneys have the professional experience that you can rely on.
 If you have any questions about mandatory arbitration provisions and FDUTPA claims, we are here to help.
 Contact us today to schedule a confidential consultation with an experienced commercial lawyer in South Florida.
-We have offices in West Palm Beach and Miami and we look forward to hearing from you.
+We have offices in West Palm Beach, Wellington and Miami and we look forward to hearing from you.